steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Custom-Multi-Level-Menus.md

 #### Image

-This [Image](../../HALion-Macro-Page/pages/Image.md) control displays a background picture for the entry.
+This [Image](../../HALion-Macro-Page/pages/Image.md) control displays a background image for the entry.

 ### SubMenu_1, 2, 3, 4
 Each of these templates contains four instances of the [MenuEntry](#menuentry) template, one for each oscillator type.
-The entries are determined by their Template Parameters: The names of the entries is set with the MenuText (e.g., Sine, Triangle, Saw, or Squ PWM).
-All four entries must be connected to the type parameter of the desired oscillator and the OnValues must be set accordingly (0-15).
+The entries are determined by their template parameters: The names of the entries is set with the MenuText parameter (e.g., Sine, Triangle, Saw, or Squ PWM).
+All four entries must be connected to the Type parameter of the desired oscillator and the OnValues must be set accordingly (0-15).

 For example: